 - Documented work experience in the field of geospatial intelligence.

-- Membership or leadership participation in any of the following professional organizations:
+- Membership or active participation in any of the following professional organizations:

-- Demonstrated expertise in photogrammetry, remote sensing, image science, information sciences, geographic information systems, geomatics, or related fields.
+- Working knowledge of photogrammetry, remote sensing, image science, information sciences, geographic information systems, geomatics, or related fields.

 - Demonstrated knowledge of the current NSG/ASG and NRO enterprises.